 The colour of the dial and bezel may have changed since the watch left the factory floor.
 White dials can often acquire a creamy colour.
 Black dials may have turned brownish, which is a sought-after effect referred to as tropical.
 The patina is unique on each antique watch.
 Because each watch will age differently, no two will ever have exactly the same patina.

 Patina or damage?

 In regards to antique watches, the term patina applies to the dial, the bezel, the hands, and the case.
 Fading and discolouring due to age are what we consider patina.
 Likewise, light scratches and minor dents on the case and hairline cracks on the dial are also considered patina.
 Any antique watch that has been actively used will show patina.
 Repaired dials or non-original hands will also fall into the damaged category.

 The crystal lens may have also been replaced.
 If the watch has an acrylic lens, it will not be the original for a genuine antique watch.
 The process for creating acrylic lenses wasn’t invented until around 1928.
 Visibly, there is no difference between the two.
 Mineral crystal is more scratch-resistant, but more likely to shatter or chip.
 Acrylic crystals are generally more durable, which is why they are used as replacements.
 Generally, a watch with the original mineral crystal lens will be considered more original and therefore slightly more valuable.
 Personally, I have both types of crystal in my collection and it doesn’t really factor into my purchasing decision.

-The movement is considered separately because it is secured in the case and is more likely to be preserved in close to its original condition.
+The movement is considered separately because it is secured in the case and is more likely to be preserved close to its original condition.
 In fact, a movement that is badly marked, oxidised or otherwise corroded is generally a bad sign for the entire watch.
 This is because such markings are a sign of damage rather than patina.
 It generally, indicates water damage, which is never a good thing for an antique watch.
 Overall, patina tends to add value to an antique watch and damage detracts.